babybuddy/babybuddy/README.md

 Returns JSON data in the response body describing the added/updated instance or error details if errors exist.
-Errors are keyed by either the field in error or the general string "non_field_errors" (usually when validation incorporates multiple fields).
+Errors are keyed by either the field in error or the general string `non_field_errors` (usually when validation involves multiple fields).

 ## Contributing

 Contributions are welcome!
-See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed information about how to develop and contribute to Baby Buddy.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed information about how to contribute to Baby Buddy.